The Carvi Seafood Restaurant Scandal

 0 comments

+THE CARVI SEAFOOD RESTAURANT SCANDAL Fish Restaurant Fiasco A study in Journalism, Propaganda, Spin ... take your pick ...
 Please remember as you plod through this that all of these news articles were based on one and only one *fellow diner* at the Carvi restaurant.
 The *fellow diner* is important!
-He or she was used by the British Press to significantly manipulate public opinion against the Portuguese police.
+He or she was used by the British Press to significantly manipulate public opinion against the Portuguese polic...

 Continue Reading...
 Labels: ,